logicblocks/salutem/docs/getting-started.md

 ```

 Results keep track of the instant at which evaluation occurred.
 By default, this
 is the instant at which the result was created.
-To override the evaluated-at:
+To set a
+specific instant for when evaluation occurred:

 ```clojure
 (require '[salutem.core :as salutem])